 Before you begin painting give the ceiling a good clean – this is essential to the final look of the job and must not be missed out.
 You will also need to clean up the room so nothing is lying around and you will want to put down some covers that will catch any drips that may occur.
 Tie plastic bags around your lights to stop any paint from dripping onto them, and use masking tape to protect the wall edges and create firm lines (do around 4 inches of the ceiling all around the edges).

 Step 2: Use a Paint Brush

 Start by cutting in the corners of the ceiling using your brush.
-This means painting the ceiling with your brush but carefully at the edges making sure you do not touch the walls.
-Whilst cutting in like this you will need to re-dip your brush into the paint many times.
+It means painting the ceiling with your brush but carefully at the edges making sure you do not touch the walls.
+While cutting in like this, you will need to re-dip your brush into the paint many times.

 Do the same around any light fixtures that you have – give them 4 inches of cover.

 Now to prepare for rolling.
 The best direction for you to roll is towards the main natural light source that is coming into the room; this will help to prevent shadows in the finished paint.
 Rolling direction is not so important if you have a textured ceiling.

 Initially, you should roll the paint on really thickly and then once you have the paint on you can then stretch it out better across the area you want to be covered; do this section by section.